GWU Law Faculty

 GW faculty are eligible for the following library services:

-Please note: Law faculty are ineligible for requesting materials from the Gelman Library System's Interlibrary Loan Service.
+Please note: Law faculty are ineligible for requesting materials from the Gelman library system's Interlibrary Loan Service.
 Law faculty should contact Burns Law Library for ILL services.

 Faculty Authorized Borrower Cards

 Faculty members may authorize designated individuals to charge out library materials on their behalf through the use of Faculty Authorized Borrower (FAB) cards.
-A faculty member may request up to three FAB cards by completing a form available at the Gelman Library Circulation Desk.
+A faculty member may request up to three FAB cards by completing a form available at the Gelman Library Check Out Desk.
 Materials will appear on the faculty member's library account, and faculty members are responsible for materials charged out by their faculty-authorized borrowers.